ClevelandClinicQHS/projects/README.md

 */projects* folder.
 File-managing functions—along with all functions—are demonstrated below in the **Demonstration** section.

-### Other Features

-The `projects` package supports style customization of manuscripts through cascading style sheets (CSS).
-When a project is created, a file called *style.css* is created alongside the *.Rmd* files in the */progs* folder; users can customize their protocol and report by editing this file.
-Users can also create their own template files for the datawork, analysis, and manuscript *.Rmd* files.
-Lastly, the user is given the option to make these *.Rmd* files BibTeX-ready for streamlined bibliography creation.

-There will be a future vignette on these supplemental topics.

 # Demonstration

 Upon installation, the `projects` package must be set up using